Managing side effects

 Tips to help with wound healing

-• Keep your blood sugar levels under control.
-Ask your diabetes team for help if you are having problems.
+• Keep your blood sugar level well managed.
+Ask your diabetes team for support to do this.

 • Get plenty of rest and sleep.